Senigallia: History

-Senigallia was first settled in the 4th century BC by the gallic tribe of the Senones who first settled this coastal area.
-In 284 BC, the settlement was taken over by Romans, who established the colony Sena Gallica there.
+Senigallia was first settled in the 4th century BC by the Gallic Senone tribe, who had settled the coastal area.
+In 284 BC, the area and the settlement were taken over by Romans, who established the colony Sena Gallica there to control the region they called the Ager Gallicus.
 "Sena" is probably a corrupted form of "Senones" and "Gallica" (meaning "Gaulish") distinguished it from Saena (Siena) in Etruria.

 In the prelude to the Battle of the Metaurus between Romans and Carthaginians in 207 BC, Sena Gallica was the southernmost point of Carthaginian General Hasdrubal Barca's invasion of Italy.
 Senigallia was ravaged by Alaric during the decline of the Roman Empire and fortified when it became part of the Byzantine Empire.
 It was again laid waste by the Lombards in the 8th century and by the Saracens in the 9th.
 It was one of the five cities of the medieval Adriatic duchy of Pentapolis.

 The diocese and the bishopric had long been established, and the city saw economic development, including the establishment of the so-called Magdalena Fair around the 13th century.
 The fair's popularity grew when Sergius, count of Senigallia, became engaged to the daughter of the count of Marseilles.
 On his engagement, the count of Marseilles presented Sergius with relics, said to be of Mary Magdalene.
 The fair was visited by merchants from both Europe and the Levant.